 When I first engaged Bridgette’s team to help us better communicate what we do, she told me that "in a year's time, you will not recognize your organisation."
 She was spot on!
 Our Trust has seen a major transformation from a relatively unknown entity to a dynamic and successful tribal Trust with a local and national profile.

-Katie Paul - Chair, Ngāti Whakaue Assets Trust
+Katie Paul - Former Chair, Ngāti Whakaue Assets Trust

 Paula Dudley - 5+ A Day Charitable Trust, General Manager